-Automobile insurance is the largest class of insurance in the Canadian P&C industry accounting for approximately 48% of direct premiums written within the industry.
+Automobile insurance is the largest class of insurance in the Canadian P&C industry, accounting for approximately 50% of direct premiums written within the industry.
 The automobile insurance product offered in each province differs.
 Where B.C. is a tort system, some other provinces in Canada have an automobile insurance product that is based on some variant of no-fault or mixed no-fault and tort systems.
 No-fault systems are characterized by compensation that is based on predetermined benefit schedules regardless of who is at fault and there may be little or no ability to sue for further damages.

-The auto insurance line in Canada has been negatively affected by increased loss ratios, especially for personal accident benefits, which have climbed to 94.4% in 2007, well above levels from the previous year.8 The auto insurance market continued to worsen through most of 2008 and industry experts predict that profitability will be troubled with instability through 2009.
+The auto insurance line in Canada has been negatively affected by increased loss ratios, especially for personal accident benefits, which have deteriorated to 115.2% in 2008 compared to 94.4% in 2007.
+The auto insurance market continued to worsen through most of 2008 and industry experts predict that profitability will be troubled with instability through 2009.

-The Alberta auto insurance market, the second largest auto insurance market for private insurers, is facing significant challenges with the striking down of the cap on compensation for minor injuries in February 2008.
-10 The cap was challenged on the grounds of being unconstitutional and the ruling is retroactive to when the reform was introduced in 2004.
-Although the court ruling is being appealed in the Alberta Court of Appeal, it has caused significant uncertainty around how insurers should be pricing mandatory auto insurance.11 Actuarial analysis by the Insurance Bureau of Canada (IBC) indicated that a 3% rate increase would be required if the cap stays and a 36.9% increase would be warranted if it is removed.12 After extensive rate hearings, the Alberta Automobile Insurance Rate Board (AIRB) approved a 5% rate increase for mandatory auto insurance, effective November 1, 2008, yet industry experts state that this increase will not offset rising bodily injury claims costs.13
+The Alberta auto insurance market, the second largest auto insurance market for private insurers, had been facing significant challenges with the striking down of the cap on compensation for minor injuries in February 2008.
+The cap was challenged on the grounds of being unconstitutional and the ruling is retroactive to when the reform was introduced in 2004.
+As the court ruling was being appealed in the Alberta Court of Appeal, it caused significant uncertainty around how insurers should be pricing mandatory auto insurance.
+In June 2009, Alberta's Court of Appeal restored the cap, ruling unanimously that the lower court judge was in error when he ruled the cap was discriminatory.
+However in July 2009, it was announced the ruling would be appealed to the Supreme Court of Canada.
+The latest appeal is expected to continue to bring uncertainty over the long term to the Alberta auto insurance market around how mandatory auto insurance should be priced.